Who’s ready for a hand embroidery pattern freebie? 🙂

 Begin by stitching the branches (or stems?) with #470 .
 Since the leaves and the flowers will go over it, it’s easier to start with it first.
 I used the split stitch, but feel free to use any other outline stitch that you like, such as the backstitch or the stem stitch.
 Stitch all the way down the middle of the flower cluster.
 Some of it will show through once the flowers are stitched.
 You can also stop the branch before the cluster if you don’t want it showing through or you want to make your flowers very tight together.

-There are many ways to embroider leaves, but I kept it super simple here and just stitched mine with straight stitches!
+There are many ways to embroider leaves, but I kept it super simple here and just stitched mine with a simple leaf stitch.
+The method I use is kind of a cross between satin stitch and fishbone stitch.
 Using 2 strands of #470, make a small straight stitch from the top of the leaf to the top of the guideline running down the middle vein.

 Work your way down the leaf by starting your stitches on the outline of the leaf and ending on the middle guideline for the central vein.
 Make your stitches at a diagonal angle to keep the shape of the leaf.
 I like to work one side at a time (usually I start with the right).